The Risk of Nuclear Weapons

 Scientists continue to discover new lethal effects of nuclear war, so it is hard to be confident that we now know them all.
 First, the radiation risks were underestimated.
 Victims in the US have received over $2 billion in compensation for radiation exposure that resulted from nuclear testing and uranium handling.
 Then it was discovered that the electromagnetic pulse from a high-altitude detonation could potentially damage electronics and power grids across thousands of kilometers.
 A 1979 report by the US Government estimated that all-out war would kill 28%-88% of Americans and 22%-50% of Soviets (150-450 million people with today’s populations), but this was before the risk of nuclear winter was discovered in the 1980’s.

-Average cooling (in °C) during the first two summers after a full-scale nuclear war between the US and Russia (from Robock et al 2007).
+Average cooling (in °C) during the second summer after a full-scale nuclear war between the US and Russia (from Robock et al 2007).

 Researchers realized that regardless of whose cities burned, massive amounts of smoke could spread around the globe, blocking out sunlight and transforming summers into winters, much like when asteroids or supervolcanoes caused mass extinctions in the past.
 However, today’s climate models are far more accurate than those run on the supercomputers of the 1980’s, and we now know that the reports from the 80s significantly underestimated the impact of an extended nuclear winter.
 The map above published by Robock et al (2007) shows cooling by about 20°C (36°F) in much of the core farming regions of the US, Europe, Russia and China (by 35°C in parts of Russia) for the first two summers, and about half that even a full decade later.
 Years of near-freezing summer temperatures would eliminate most of our food production.
 It is hard to predict exactly what would happen if thousands of Earth’s largest cities were reduced to rubble and global infrastructure collapsed, but whatever small fraction of all humans don’t succumb to starvation, hypothermia or epidemics would need to cope with roving, armed gangs desperate for food.